Nav-Codes/2800-202410-BBY27/README.md

 - Workout explorer that allows you to search workouts by workout name and filter workouts by difficulty

 # AI
 - a.
 We used AI to help develop parts of the web app.
 We would explain to ChatGPT about a specific issue we were running into like a bug and ask it to recommend a fix for it.
-We would also ask it to develop ways to implement a certain part of a feature like how to use a post method to change the schedule database.
+We would also ask it to develop ways to implement a certain part of a feature like how check off workouts that are already in your workout list using ejs.
 It would mainly be a way to get unstuck from a problem that we could not figure out.
 - b.
 We did not use ChatGPT to create or clean data sets.
 - c.
 Our app uses the ChatGPT 3.5 turbo API.
 There is essentially a five step process that goes into the functionality of the AI:
     1. We take the user input and send it over to the server as JSON data.